tabmapi/sapa/README.md

-# sapa
+# SAPA
-This repository contains the files necessary for running symmetry-adapted PDF analysis with Topas v6 and v7
+This repository contains the files necessary for running symmetry-adapted PDF analysis with Topas v6 and v7.

-read_isodisplace_cif

--requires an end of file line - this is added by default with Isodistort.
-If your cif doesn't have one, add #End as a new line at the end of the file

--requires each line to have no spaces at the start
+## Requirements
+* Topas v6 or v7
+* Python 3.6 or later
+* HDF5
+* Topas_for_PDF macros - available at github.com/pachater/topas

+## Authors

+This code is predominantly written and maintained by Tobias Bird, with contributions from Mark Senn.

+## Contact

+For any issues with the code, contact tobias (dot) bird (at) diamond.ac.uk